 The Bowron Lakes Canoe Circuit

-The Bowron lakes are one of the most spectacular canoe circuits in Canada.
+The Bowron lakes canoe circuit is one of the most spectacular canoe circuits in Canada.
 In fact, they are rated on the top ten paddling trips in the world by Outside magazine, and are frequently rated by other resources as having this distinction.
 When you visit the area you will understand why it’s so popular.
+Plus, not only backcountry lakes are amazing, and disconnecting in the backcountry is good for you!

 How to book

-The nice thing with the internet booking system is that you can see how many spots are available each day.
+The online booking system for the park makes it simple to book and check availability.
 There are two start times: 9 am and 12 pm.
-Basically, getting your permit requires you to watch an old (and very outdated – though this video is about to be replaced, they shot a new one this summer) information video about the park.
-It doesn’t matter if you have been on the circuit before, you must watch this video.
+Basically, getting your permit requires you to watch an old (and very outdated though at the time of writing, this video is about to be replaced) information video about the park.
+It doesn’t matter if you have been on the circuit before, you must watch this video every time you go.
 If you are using canoe carts, the gear that you are intending to wheel on the canoe must be weighed.
 This is to reduce the amount of trail impact from wheeling the canoe.

 Cabins and shelters